The zero net carbon (ZNC) model for Platte River’s overall electric generating portfolio and high-voltage

 transmission system was developed by Pace Global whose modeling approach included the following steps:

 - Define the average carbon emission rate of the existing regional power "market" - 1,803 lb/MWh was used as the average carbon emission rate for the regional power market based on the published eGrid Rockies data for non-baseload generation.
 Pace Global assumed that any purchases or sales by Platte River would not be large enough to impact baseload generation units, but rather would impact the output and resulting emission of intermediate or peaking generation units in the region.
-Under this approach, each renewable MWh that Platte River sells into the market serves to "offset" the generation of an existing fossil fueled generation unit in the broader regional market, and results in a reduction of 1,803 lb/MWh to the overall market emissions.1
+Under this approach, each non-carbon MWh that Platte River sells into the market serves to "offset" the generation of an existing fossil fueled generation unit in the broader regional market, and results in a reduction of 1,803 lb/MWh to the overall market emissions.1

 - Construct a carbon accounting method to track the annual carbon emissions, carbon offsets, and achievement of carbon-neutrality.